Appeals can be submitted by:

 The appeals hearing concludes your appeal options with OCR.
 However, should you remain dissatisfied with the outcome, you may appeal to the Examinations Procedures Review Service (EPRS), which is provided by Ofqual.
 EPRS only hears appeals against reviews of results and, at its discretion, access arrangements and special consideration.
 The decision of the appeals committee in terms of malpractice decisions is final.
 There are no further avenues of appeal.

 Fees only apply when the outcome of a review is being appealed, and if the appeal is upheld, you will not be charged.

 We’ll send an invoice when the appeals process is complete.

-Details of the fees charged for each stage can be found in the Post-Results Services Fees booklet, and a more detailed explanation of our charging policy can be found below.
+Details of the fees charged for each stage can be found in the post-results services fees booklet, and our charging policy can be found below.